 Are Vivian’s attempts to construct a world that fits her model of justice by eliminating problematic people out-of-scale with their transgressions?

 These are a few of the questions I am taking a stab at.

 Violence is on the rise in a small town, where nothing is as it seems.
 At a gala for the Institute of Crime, chief curator, Mavis Blumenthal discovers a mysterious package.
 A threatening letter triggers a series of flashbacks in which Vivian, a middle aged woman in plastic comfort footwear and a fanny pack, transforms herself from lonely crafter to one of the most notorious killers of our time.
 (More)

-My jumping off point is the work of Frances Glessner Lee, a wealthy grandmother who built intricate miniature crime scenes in the 40’s and 50’s to train detectives in assessing visual evidence.
-I am experimenting with injecting the idealized settings of dollhouses with the macabre to expose the fraud of domestic tranquility.
-I will use these heightened, artificial spaces to reexamine romantic notions of innocence and the happy endings pushed by fairy tales, spoon-fed to us by the mass media.
+My jumping off point is the work of Frances Glessner Lee, a wealthy grandmother who built intricate miniature crime scenes in the 40’s and 50’s to train detectives in the assessment of visual evidence.
+I will use the heightened artificial spaces of dollhouses to reexamine romantic notions of innocence and happy endings spoon-fed to us by fairy tales and the mass media.
+(More)